 How it works

-We have 10 categories in this year's awards and you can choose to nominate in as many categories as you like.
-These are the categories:
+We have nine categories in this year's awards - here are the categories:

 - Holiday destination

 We’re looking for an outstanding general location that you love and think deserves to be rewarded.
 It could be a county, a coastline, a range of hills or simply a beautiful area – but it has to have plenty to excite the countryside lover, stunning landscapes, great activities and memorable places to eat and stay.